 Robert Wilson creates a dreamlike travel through a positive and timeless interpretation of the of Noah’s Ark, evoking first of all a preserved paradise.

 PRG created several custom made technical solution in order to display high resolution video content of over 11.000 pixels wide and more that 1200 pixels high.
-The content was intended to lower in brightness without loosing the quality of the image.
+The content was intended to lower in brightness without losing the quality of the image.

 In order to respond to the high expectations of the client, PRG invested in ROE Black Onyx 2 panels, with an amazing 2.84 pixel pitch, which is the most performing high-end product on the market.
 In total this represents more than 450 modules, adding up to more than 1800 tiles.
 41 of these ROE LED displays were customised in order to integrate secured jewel boxes of 25 x 25 cm.
 The modules were laser cut to a tenth of mm precision.
 The challenge here was to make perfectly fitted box so they wouldn’t interfere with the electronics that control the individual modules of the display.